dekarrin/ictiobus/README.md

 Frontend Instruction Specification for self-Hosting Ictiobus and is the primary way that languages are specified to build compilers for.

 These files are read in and then a compiler is produced.
-At least in theory.
-For now, it only prints an AST out.

 ```shell
 ./ictcc test/test.md